-Calculation of sound pressure level averaged over the measurement surface shall be according to clause 8 of ISO 3744:1994.
+Calculation of sound pressure level averaged over the measurement surface shall be according to Clause 8 of ISO 3744.
 This includes corrections for background noise and test environment.
 For hemi-anechoic rooms meeting the requirements of ISO 3745, no $K_2$ correction is applied.

 For the determination of A-weighted sound pressure levels from band levels, this Standard extends the frequency range of interest to include the 16 kHz octave band under some conditions.
-If the noise from the 16 kHz octave band is broad-band in character, the A-weighted level shall be calculated from the one-third-octave band measurements which include the 16 kHz octave band.
-If the noise in the 16 kHz octave band contains discrete tone(s), then the 16 kHz octave band shall not be included in the determination of the A-weighted levels.
-For equipment which emits noise in the 16 kHz octave band, the procedures specified in ECMA-108 for reporting sound power levels shall be used (see table 4 of this Standard).
+If the noise from the 16 kHz octave band is broad-band in character, the A-weighted level shall be calculated from the one-third-octave band contains discrete tone(s), then the 16 kHz octave band shall not be included in the determination of the A-weighted levels.
+For equipment which emits noise in the 16 kHz octave band, the procedures specified in ECMA-108 for reporting sound power levels shall be used (see Table 4 of this Standard).

-Tables 2 and 3 of this Standard replace table 2 of ISO 3744:1994 in order to include the A-weighing values $A_i$ in the 16 kHz octave band.
+Tables 2 and 3 of this Standard replace Table 2 of ISO 3744 in order to include the A-weighing values $A_i$ in the 16 kHz octave band.